Quantra/django-lazy-srcset/README.rst

 All of the hard work (image generation and cacheing) is done by django-imagekit, by default this means images are generated just in time - lazily.
 Please see the `django-imagekit docs <https://django-imagekit.readthedocs.io>`_ for more info and configuration options.

-SVG images are supported, they will not be converted or resized but width and height attributes are still generated.
+SVG images are supported, they will not be converted or resized but width and height attributes are still added as well as the ``role="img"`` attribute.

 You will also need Django and Pillow.